The Great British Bake Off series 3: Episode 1: Cakes

-The contestants were required to make an upside-down cake for their signature bake.
-The bakers were given two hours to make a sponge topped with fruits of their choice.
-For the technical bake, Paul set the bakers the challenge of making four rum babas with cream in the middle and sliced fruits on top, to be completed in three hours.
-For the showstopper, the bakers were given the task of making a cake in five hours, and the cake baked should reveal a hidden design when cut.
+For their signature bake, the contestants were required to make an upside-down cake filled with fruits of their choice in 2 hours.
+For the technical bake, Paul set the bakers the challenge of making 4 rum babas with cream in the middle and sliced fruits on top, to be completed in 3 hours.
+For the showstopper, the bakers were given the task of making a cake that would reveal a hidden design when sliced open in 5 hours.